 This is what all website owners want.
 Free (organic) traffic.
 If you work hard to build a great informative website there is no reason why you shouldn’t get organic traffic.

 What are ‘paid’ keywords?

 Google has Google Adwords.
 Adwords are the sponsored ads you see in each search page result.
 Usually, they are on the right-hand side, along the top, and along the bottom.

 These ads are activated by search queries.
 Google tries to show you ads that match your search query in the hope that you will click on a sponsored ad rather than an organic link.

 Paid keywords work in the same way as organic keywords but the big difference is you have to pay to have an ad on the first page with paid keywords.

 It is possible to get on the first page of Google with Adwords, but it will cost you.
 Cost is determined on the keyword you want to target.
 The higher the competition the higher the cost.

 How do I optimize keywords?

 A great way to optimize keywords in your posts is by using Google’s search console.
 Your search console will show you the keywords generating traffic to your blog posts.

 If you want to know how to use Google search console to optimize your keywords then I suggest reading my other article about how you can add ranking keywords to your content.

 What are long-tail keywords?

-Long-tail keywords are a number of words together to make one keyword.
+Long-tail keywords are a number of words together to make one keyword phrase.
 Usually, more than three words together are considered long-tail keywords.

 For example, if you wanted to write a blog post about golf, then you will find it very hard to rank for the keyword ‘golf’ because there is so much competition.

-If you targeted something like ‘tips to improve your golf swing’ you would have a better chance to rank because you have targeted a keyword with less competition.
+If you targeted something like ‘tips to improve your golf swing’ you would have a better chance to rank because you have targeted a more specific keyword, which means less competition.